Computers in Business

 Tourism Futures: The Challenge of Sustainability

-The module analyses the challenge of sustainable transport options, trends in tour operation management, sustainable transport practice, niche markets like eco-tourism, and investigate and evaluate the various social, cultural and environmental impacts which the tourist industry has on destinations.
+This module will survey the international tourism industry in the 21st century.
+Starting with lectures on the history and sociology of tourism and its broader cultural significance, it will analyse trends in tour operation management, sustainable transport practice, niche markets like eco-tourism, and investigate and evaluate the various social, cultural and environmental impacts which the tourist industry has on destinations.

 Corporate Restructuring and Governance